TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 16/1 Corinthians 16.8.md

 ---

-But I will tarry at Ephesus until Pentecost;
+But I will stay at Ephesus until Pentecost,